mr-tomr/mr-tomr/README.md

 </div>

 ## 🚀 About Me
 I am a senior Pentester and Red Teamer, who is proficient in network, web, mobile, API, application and physical-sec testing.
 Additionally I am experienced in Blue Team operations and forensics.

 </div>

 I created this GitHub repository with the intention of sharing resources with the community, while maintaining a clear separation from my private and profesional GitHub repositories.
-As those contain code which is not available for public release.

 <div>
 <!---